Safeguarding and Child Protection Policy

 - make reasonable adjustments so that they act to best support these children.

-KCSIE 2024 - Annex C provides more detail regarding the role of the DSL
+KCSIE 2025 - Annex C provides more detail regarding the role of the DSL

 Governing Body

-The Governing Body East Wichel Primary School and Nursery have a strategic leadership responsibility for East Wichel Primary School and Nursery’s safeguarding arrangements.
-They have regard for the KCSIE guidance, and ensure that all East Wichel Primary School and Nursery’s policies, procedures and training are effective and comply with the law at all times.
+The Governing Body at East Wichel Primary School & Nursery have a strategic leadership responsibility for East Wichel Primary School & Nursery’s safeguarding arrangements.
+They must have regard to this guidance, ensuring policies, procedures and training in their schools or colleges are effective and comply with the law at all times.
+Headteachers and Principals should ensure that the policies and procedures, adopted by their governing bodies and proprietors (particularly those concerning referrals of cases of suspected abuse and neglect), are understood, and followed by all staff

 - That the appointed Governor with Safeguarding responsibilities will liaise with the DSL to produce an annual report for governors and complete the S.175/157 (annual safeguarding) audit for the Swindon Safeguarding Partnership